onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![tellmemore](/assets/images/pivotinglab/E6C5D755-6EAF-42AC-B1C6-878BF59603F1.jpeg)

 Pull up services.msc, right click, properties on mysql/apache etc. There is a tab "Log On".
-Select "This account", browse, change the scope to EVERYWHERE, select testicles or whoever you created who has no admin access.
+Select "This account", browse, change the scope to the domain, select testicles or whoever you created who has no admin access.
 Why do we bother?
 Well you CAN leave it as "Local System Account" if you like, its just when you catch your webshell, it will come back as NT SYSTEM.
 And thats just no fun.

 ![sadlyseesaws.exe](/assets/images/pivotinglab/842CEF40-E5D1-4FAA-993C-5BB46C672289.gif)